TheAntiscamGroup/AntiScamBotSite/faq.md

 ### What is a scammer?

-Scammers are users/bots on Discord who send unsolicited direct messages demanding that you commission the scammer that you do not know to buy their traced/AI/stolen artwork.
+Scammers are users/bots on Discord who send unsolicited direct messages demanding that you commission the scammer that you do not know to buy their traced/genAI/stolen artwork.
 In some instances, they charge your payment account (Paypal, Boosty, etc) and never deliver anything.

 This is not a complete list, but these are also scams as well:

 * Ask you to playtest their game out of the blue (this is usually from someone getting their account compromised)
 * Ask you what you'd do with sudden influxes of cash (the "sugar momma" scam)
 * Direct solicitation of commissions
-* Stolen/traced/obvious AI artwork
+* Stolen/traced/obvious genAI artwork
 * Fake steam game offers, phishing links
-* Impersonating other users
+* Impersonating other users (usually big content creators)
-* Management/Methods to boost your channel
+* Proposing channel management services & SEO methods to boost your channel

 They will always solicit you first.
 Do not give these scammers your money.